modalitysystems/modalitysoftware-docs/twa/Capabilities.md

 - Channel messages - the number of channel messages/replies
 - Meetings attended - not organised/scheduled, but attended per user, so a meeting of 5 people will log as each of them attending once
 - Other actions -  Any activity on the Microsoft Teams application panel will mark the user as having "other actions", like reading a message, clicking anywhere on the panel/application and even events like maximising the app or clicking on settings

+The API allow us to gather up to 28 days of daily user usage histor.
+At the point of install we gather the maximum history we can (28 days), from then on we gather the daily user usage data everyday.

+TWA store the following:
+- Daily per user activity for 14 days of the data we have (e.g. on the 27th, we may only have data until 25th, so you can visualise to the 11th
+- Weekly sums of per user activity is held for a year.
+Weeks begin Monday
+- Monthly sums of per user activity for infinite months (subject to storage)

+Example Capabilities
+- Report on daily usage for and AD groups for chat, channel, meeting or or calling usage for up to 14 days
+- Reprt on weekly usage for any AD group for any perod of weeks for up to a year = Report compare month on month usage changes for any months in the database